Serving

 These guidelines are intended to assist proposers in preparing their DAPR proposals and help ensure a fairer proposal evaluation process.
 These guidelines do not replace the Call for Proposals which should be read for complete details on applying for NASA Keck time.

-NExScI further acknowledges that some proposed work may be so specialized that, despite attempts to anonymize the proposal, the identities of the Principal Investigator and team members are readily discernable.
-As long as the guidelines are followed, NASA/NExScI will not return these proposals without review.
+NExScI acknowledges that some proposed work may be so specialized that, despite attempts to anonymize the proposal, the identities of the Principal Investigator and team members are readily discernable.
+As long as the guidelines are followed, NASA/NExScI will consider these proposals for review without prejudice .

-The proposing team identities for the top-ranked proposals will be shown to the TAC only after the science and strategic evaluation, grading, and ranking of all proposals has taken place.
+The information on the separate non-anonymized Expertise and Access (E&A) document (see section below) for the top-ranked proposals will be shown to the TAC only after the science and strategic evaluation, grading, and ranking of all proposals.
 This information will be used by the TAC to determine if the team is qualified to complete the proposed program.
-This information is in a separate non-anonymized Expertise and Access document (see section below) that will also include information on the PI and team's institutional access to Keck and/or Subaru time (if applicable).
+The E&A document will includes information on the PI and team as well as any institutional access to Keck and/or Subaru time (if applicable).

 Information submitted via the webform (left panel) along with uploaded PDF documents of the Science Program and the E&A document (right panel) will be used to generate the two PDFs (center panel) that are used during the TAC process.
 Click image to download.